 The personality characteristics of Type A individuals could include:

-- Sense of urgency
+- A constant sense of urgency

-- Competitive nature
+- A competitive nature

 - Workaholic tendencies

-- Constantly striving for success
+- A constant striving for success

 - Difficulty relaxing